Dodson, Montana

 Dodson is a town in Phillips County, Montana, United States.
 The population was 125 at the 2020 census.

 History

-Dodson was named after a merchant who operated a trading post and saloon there before the Great Northern Railway came through.
-The first post office was established in 1891.
+Dodson was named for Great Northern Railway engineer Thomas Henry Dodson.
+Other sources attribute the name to the owner of the trading post and saloon established before the railroad came through.
+The first post office was established in 1891, closed the same year, then reopened in 1894.
+In 1909 the town flourished due to the Milk River Irrigation Project.

+The current economy is supported by large ranches and farms.

 Geography

 According to the United States Census Bureau, the town has a total area of 0.19 sqmi, all land.
 Dodson is near Fort Belknap Indian Reservation, located between the Milk River and Little Rocky Mountains.
 It is home to the Gros Ventre and Assiniboine tribes.

 Climate

 According to the Köppen Climate Classification system, Dodson has a semi-arid climate, abbreviated "BSk" on climate maps.